a-pa99/Course-Recommender-System-Capstone/README.md

 - Date:	Date when data was updated
 - Domain Source:	Source of the data

-Source 2: Udemy Course Enrollment Information [Dataset](https://www.kaggle.com/datasets/songseungwon/2020-udemy-courses-dataset?select=udemy_finance.csv)
+Source 2: Udemy Course Enrollment Information [Dataset](https://www.kaggle.com/datasets/songseungwon/2020-udemy-courses-dataset?select=udemy_finance.csv) from Kaggle

 This data set contains data for about 42K(42,432) courses based on 9 categories.
 The data was collected using a Python scraper coded with selenium, bs4, etc.
 The 9 course categories are; Business, Design, Finance, Marketing, Productivity, Photography, Lifestyle, Music and Tech.